elastisys/ck8s-cluster/WIP-CHANGELOG.md

 ## Changed

 - Influxdb is now deployed from a fork of the stable/influxdb chart, instead of using Kustomize to modify the original.
+- Pipeline only tests Harbor if `ENABLE_HARBOR` is set to true.

 ## Removed